 The one below is much older, I think dates back to the 1930's or 1940's - for low shank.
 It does not take cams, the size of the buttonhole is made by adjusting a screw.

 So why do you want one of these if you have a machine with a built in buttonhole stitch?
 This is why:

 Then there is the "fun factor."
 I love using the big, clunky, mechanical attachments.
 They aren't electronic so there is no computer chip telling it what size to make the buttonhole.
 It's just good old fashioned mechanical ingenuity that is FAIL PROOF.
 Insert the template and get the exact same buttonhole every time - 10 years later, 30 years later, 50 years later....

 Here is the slant shank version of the buttonholer on my Singer 503.
-(Note that this is a zigzag machine but it is set on straight stitch to use this attachment and you must use a feed cover plate or disengage the feed dogs.
+Note that this is a zigzag machine but it is set on straight stitch to use this attachment and you must use a feed cover plate or disengage the feed dogs.

 Thursday, July 26, 2012